Chief Executive Officer

 State Manager QLD

 Kerri has operated at senior levels in aged services for the past 25 years working across both not for profit and the private sector.
-Kerri’s career has spanned strategic and operational leadership within the portfolios of home care, mental health, housing, homelessness and tenancy support, along with training and development.
+Kerri’s career has spanned strategic and operational leadership within the portfolios of home care, indigenous services, mental health, housing, homelessness and tenancy support, along with training and development.
 Kerri represents LASA at the National Aged Care Alliance and has been active on a number of national Advisory Groups for the past four years.
 She holds a Bachelor of Arts, Bachelor of Educational Studies and has qualifications in Service Coordination, Mental Health, Workplace Training and Assessment and Home & Community Care.

 Business Support Services